flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

 The primary purpose of this calculator is to aid the flight crew in assessing whether a landing can be safely made within the given runway length in existing conditions.
 The pilot can also use this tool to determine the appropriate level of braking and whether reverse thrust is needed to stop within the available runway distance.

-The calculator results are shown both numerical and graphically.
+The calculator results are shown both numerically and graphically.
 Variations in airplane configuration, approach speed, runway surface condition, and other parameters can also be investigated to see their effect on the airplane's landing distance.
 The landing distance results include a safety margin of 15% added to the calculated distance.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-performance-landing.png" style="width: 100%; height: auto;" loading="lazy">